TremeschinArchive/ModularMusicVisualizer/README.md

 [Unlisted video of old version of MMV](https://youtu.be/BhpLwaR1Oj8)

+# Will be reorganizing and moving a lot of code, development happening on master-next branch!!

 # Idea

 So I am a Free and Open Source music producer hobbyist that also happens to be a code hobbyist and at some point it's inevitable I'd be releasing my tracks to the internet and create some project to make the world a better place.